-This course provides a structured guide to the process of performing an effective Failure Mode and Effects Analysis for Manufacturing Processes (PFMEA).
-PFMEA can be performed during development of manufacturing processes to minimize scrap and rework and to minimize the risk of quality “escapes”.
+This course provides a structured guide to the process of performing an effective Failure Mode and Effects Analysis for Design and Development (DFMEA).
+DFMEA can be performed during design and development on products to minimize risks and future costs of new products.
 It is also a highly effective technique to use in planning under any quality management system standard, such as ISO 9001 and ISO 13485.Find out more

 By the end of the course, participants will be able to: